Caring for our Community

-Welcome to the Ann Silverman Community Health Clinic!
+Welcome and thank you for visiting the Ann Silverman Community Health Clinic

 For more than twenty-five years the Clinic has provided free medical, dental and social services to low income, uninsured families in Bucks County.
 We do this work using full and part-time staff along with a more than 280 volunteer doctors, dentists, nurses, nurse practitioners, counselors, translators and clerical helpers who donate their time.

 The Clinic is supported through the generosity of community members like you.
 If you are a past supporter of the Clinic, thank you and for those friends that are new to our cause you can make a contribution now by using the DONATE Button on this website.